spaceagetv/electron-progress-window/docs/electron-progress-window.progresswindowoptions.itemdefaults.md

 ## ProgressWindowOptions.itemDefaults property

-Default options for new ProgressItem
+Default options for new ProgressItem instances

 **Signature:**